jomjol/AI-on-the-edge-device/README.md

 ##### 6.4.0 Image Processing in Memory - (2021-03-20)

 * Additional alignment marks for settings the ROIs (analog and digit)
+* Upgrade analog CNN to v7.0.0 (added new type of pointer)

 ##### 6.3.1 Image Processing in Memory - (2021-03-16)